Our Partnership Schools

 Starting as a shed in 2008, this school housed about 80 students and was quickly embraced by the community of the Budaada Village, Kayunga District, Uganda.
 A primary school building was built in 2009 with four classrooms.
 It has grown to school 300 children.
 We are blessed to offer free education to the orphans, ranging from grades 1 -to 7.

 We encourage other local working community families to register their children, too.
 Their child's school fees and our donations raised in the US enable us to cover expenses for the orphans' supplies and pay wages for our teachers and administrative staff.

 In 2013, volunteers from Holland and other supporters helped to install the roof of the school!
 Thanks to the Rotary Club of Beverly Hills, FFYIA was able to install the new benches and desks for the students.

 Located in Maboga Village of the Ssese Islands, Kalangala District of Uganda, the school is a 40 minutes ferry ride across Lake Victoria from the capital of Kampala.

 The island on one side presents wealth, white sand beaches and a paradise for local and international tourism.
 The other is characterized by high levels of illiteracy, HIV/AIDS, poverty, high pregnancy rates and alcoholism.
-This culminated into big numbers of unwanted babies, orphaned children, among the high levels of infant mortality.
+This culminated in big numbers of unwanted babies, and orphaned children, among the high levels of infant mortality.
 The fishing industry dominates as a source of income for many.
 Women often sell cigarettes and booze and participate in subsistence agriculture.